Dynamic programming on bipartite tree decompositions

 For the sake of simplicity, we assumed in \autoref{DP} that the problem $\Pi$ under consideration takes as input just a graph.
 However, a similar statement still holds if we add labels/weights on the vertices/edges of the input graph.
 This is in particular the case for {\sc Weighted Independent Set} (\autoref{sec-mis}) and {\sc Maximum Weighted Cut} (\autoref{sec-cut}) where the vertices or edges are weighted.
 Furthermore, while we omit the proof here, with some minor changes to the definition of a nice problem, a similar statement would also hold for $q$(-torso)-$\Hcal$-treewidth.

 Moreover, again for the sake of simplicity, we assumed that $\Pi'$ is solvable in \FPT-time, while other complexities such as \XP-time could be considered.
-Similarly, in the definition of the nice reduction, the contraints $|A'|=|A|+\Ocal(1)$, $|V(G')| \le |X| + \Ocal(|B|)$, $|E(G')| \le |E(G[X])| + \Ocal(|B|)$ can be modified.
-In both cases, the dynamic programming algorithm still holds, but the running time of \autoref{DP} changes.
+Similarly, in the definition of the nice reduction, the constraints $|A'|=|A|+\Ocal(1)$, $|V(G')| \le |X| + \Ocal(|B|)$, $|E(G')| \le |E(G[X])| + \Ocal(|B|)$ can be modified.
+For instance, we could change the first constraint to $|A'|=\Ocal(1)$.
+In those cases, the dynamic programming algorithm still applies, but the running time of \autoref{DP} is different.

-To give a precise running time for {\sc $K_t$-Subgraph-Cover} (\autoref{sec-kt}), {\sc Weighted Independent Set} (\autoref{sec-mis}), and {\sc Maximum Weighted Cut} (\autoref{sec-cut}) below, let us observe that, if $\Pi'$ is solvable in time $f(|\cup \Xcal|)\cdot n'^c\cdot m'^d$, where $G'=G\setminus\cup \Xcal$, $n'=|V(G')|$, and $m'=|E(G')|$, then the running time of \autoref{DP} is better.
+To give a precise running time for {\sc $K_t$-Subgraph-Cover} (\autoref{sec-kt}), {\sc Weighted Independent Set} (\autoref{sec-mis}), and {\sc Maximum Weighted Cut} (\autoref{sec-cut}) below, let us observe that, if $\Pi'$ is solvable in time $f(|\cup \Xcal|)\cdot (n')^c\cdot (m')^d$, where $G'=G\setminus\cup \Xcal$, $n'=|V(G')|$, and $m'=|E(G')|$, then the running time of \autoref{DP} is better.
 Indeed, in the proof of the complexity of \autoref{DP}, we now solve $\Pi'$ on $({\bf H}_\Acal\triangleright{\bf F},\Acal')$ in time $f(k+\Ocal(1))\cdot \Ocal((n'_t+c_t)^c\cdot(m'_t+c_t)^d)$, where $n'_t=|\beta(t)|$ and $m'_t=|E(G[\beta(t)])|$.
 We have $\sum_{t\in V(T)}n'_t=\sum_{t\in V(T)}(|B|+|\beta(t)\cap\delta_t|+|\beta(t)\setminus X|)=\Ocal(n)$ and $\sum_{t\in V(T)}m'_t\leq m$.
 Hence, the total running time is $\Ocal(p^k\cdot (k\cdot n+ f(k+\Ocal(1))\cdot n^c\cdot m^d))$.